Booking and test day

 The name on your booking must match the name on the ID you use to book.

-Bring the same original ID you used when booking.
+Use the same ID method you used when booking.
+If you used a physical document, bring the original document.
 Do not bring a copy or screenshot.

-Your photo is taken on the day to confirm your identity.
-If you do not bring the correct ID, or you refuse the photo, you cannot take the test and you will not get a refund.
+Your photo is taken on the day.
+If you bring the wrong ID, or refuse the photo, you cannot take the test and you will not get a refund.

 What happens after the test